djsong15/buck-athon/README.md

-# buck-athon
+# Buck-ify

-Ever wondered what the price of soap was in a foreign currency?
+Ever wondered what the price of soap on Walmart.com was in a foreign currency?
 Me neither.